 - The EA does not trade in the tester!

 - Right, it does not.
 At the time of writing, Metatrader4 does not support multi

 - Is Triangular Arbitrage NFA FIFO compliant?

 - What Magic Numbers does the EA use?

 - Magic Numbers used are from 76543 to 76550.

-- Can I set the stop-loss for each deal?
+- Can I set the stop

 - This questions does not apply to this strategy because all deals are completely hedged.
 The total exposure of all deals is zero.
 The total loss you can incurr in are the spread, swaps and comissions.
 Nothing else.